- What is a Conservation Area?

 For example, anyone who cuts down a tree in a Conservation Area without giving notice is liable, if convicted in the Magistrate’s Court, to a fine of up to £20,000 or on conviction in the Crown Court to an unlimited fine.
 Anyone who carries out work in a way that is not likely to destroy the tree is liable to a fine in the magistrate’s court of up to £2,500.

-You can search for registered tree works notifications by following this link.
+You can search for registered tree works notifications on the Planning Register.